MarlonJMejia/MarlonJMejia.github.io/resume.md

   - **Configuration Management**: Utilized Ansible to automate the setup and configuration of Wireguard VPN and NGINX on the provisioned infrastructure.
   - **Reverse Proxy**: Implemented a reverse proxy to securely route traffic to a Grafana local endpoint and a local website through a Wireguard connection between an OPNsense firewall and the OCI instance.
   - **Security**: Deployed CrowdSec on OPNsense to protect the reverse proxy, enhancing security and notifiying of any threats via webhooks.
 - **Outcome**: Established a robust, automated infrastructure that securely exposed local resources while enhancing performance and security.
-The solution reduced manual configuration efforts and improved the overall reliability and protection of the hosted services.

 ### Automated Provisioning with Proxmox, Terraform, and Ansible